smol-rs/smol/README.md

 ## TLS certificate

 Some code examples are using TLS for authentication.
-The repository contains a self-signed certificate usable for testing.
-It should *not* be used for real world scenarios.
+The repository contains a self-signed certificate usable for testing, but it should **not** be used for real-world scenarios.
 Browsers and tools like curl will show this certificate as insecure.

 In browsers, accept the security prompt or use `curl -k` on the command line to bypass security warnings.

 The certificate file was generated using [minica](https://github.com/jsha/minica) and